- Diese Veranstaltung hat bereits stattgefunden.

 The problematics of the 3.11 phenomena foregrounded postwar Japan’s contradictions and conflicts all at once, forcing intellectuals to confront this critical situation.
 Scholars of Japanese and East Asian studies working in such fields as literature, history, film studies, religious studies and media studies should have been quick to deliberate how best to overcome these problematics.

-In this symposium to be held at Leipzig Universit, we will to be reflect on the various issues surrounding the phenomena of the 3.11 disaster, in order to explore the possibilities for academic collaboration from transnational perspectives.
+In this symposium to be held at Leipzig University, we will to be reflect on the various issues surrounding the phenomena of the 3.11 disaster, in order to explore the possibilities for academic collaboration from transnational perspectives.
 Note that this symposium is convened as one of a series of events to mark the 30th anniversary of the founding of the International Research Center for Japanese Studies.

-The final program can be found in the section below under the registration form.
+The final program can be found here.